 GRAVITY is offered in fixed slots up to 60 minutes, or 90 minutes after approval of a waiver.
-Each science or calibrator OB takes ~ 30 minutes to execute.
-Depending on the science case, any sequence of science (SCI) and calibrator (CAL) observations are possible in this timeframe, with the different OBs being grouped in a concatenation.
+Each science or calibrator OB typically takes 30 minutes to execute.
+Depending on the science case, any sequence of science (SCI) and calibrator (CAL) observations are possible, with the different OBs being grouped in a concatenation.
 More specifically this means the following sequences are possible: SCI only (when no absolute calibration of the visibilities is required, e.g. astrometric measurements where the two sources are swapped instead), CAL-SCI, SCI-CAL, SCI-CAL-SCI or CAL-SCI-CAL.
 Both single- and dual-field will use the same length of the OB.
 While the dual-field mode requires a longer acquisition, it is more sensitive.
 Details on instrument calibration can be found in Section 7.
+The total time required for an observing programme depends on the number of calibrated measurements needed to reach the science goals.
+For a single size measurement and a known geometry of the source, one measurement slot of 1 hour may be sufficient; to fully image a complex brightness distribution of one target, 20 hours using different telescope configurations may be necessary.
+The requested amount of time including overheads has to be justified in box 8 of the proposal form.
+The justification should clearly address the question why the requested amount of time is required to reach the science goal.
+Especially if the proposal has the goal of imaging, the proposers are strongly advised to carry out an investigation on how many observations are required to achieve the targeted imaging fidelity.
+Furthermore it is advised to actually create the OBs required for the observations using the exposure times obtained with the ETC, and to use the execution times listed by the phase 2 tool to estimate the actually required time, rather than providing general estimates of the overheads.